nikolasrist/nikos-blog/src/posts/2024-04-12-index-creation/index.md

 ---
 date: 2024-04-12
-title: PostgreSQL Index Creation
+title: PostgreSQL Index Creation - How it works
-description: When to build indexes concurrently or and when not.
+description: Understand index creation in PostgreSQL, and how to decide how to build it.
 author: nikolas-rist
 templateEngineOverride: njk,md
 tags: